awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 The party sees the Wailing Reaper kill one of Gar's sheep with a scyth.
 Gar cries out as seeing this, which causes the Reaper to attack the party.
 If Gar somehow isn't there, the Reaper heads in their direction "unprompted". (because Lysandre is directing it)

 After the party finishes the encounter, Lysandre says she thinks the skeleton is Anodea's, and the naval officer must have disturbed it while he was poking around.
+She says she is happy the spirit has been dealt with, and immediately leaves for town.

+After the party and Lysandre have parted ways, you notice that the cloak it is wearing is *definitely* not 100 years old.

 Detect Magic or Arcana (20): The skeleton was raised with animate dead Medicine (15): The skeleton looks too "new" to be Anodea.
 It's definitely not 100 years old.